mopidy/mopidy/docs/installation/index.rst

     gstreamer
     libspotify

+If you install Mopidy from the APT archive, as described below, you can skip the dependency installation part.

-Make sure you got the required dependencies installed.
+Otherwise, make sure you got the required dependencies installed.

 - Python >= 2.6, < 3